maivincent/arribachocolat/_i18n/en/_posts/2022-06-13-pacari-60-salcuzconibs.md

 ---
 layout: post
-title:  "Pacari - Cuzco Salt & Nibs - 60% Cacao"
+title: Pacari - Cuzco Salt & Nibs - 60% Cacao
 tags: [Dark, Salt, Cocoa]
 categories: [Pacari]
 ---

 Another inspired mix from Pacari.
 Salt in chocolate is a classic: it brings out certain aspects of the chocolate and shifts its balance.
 It becomes rounder, leaning more toward caramel notes.
 The salt also brings a peanut-like accent, oddly reminding me of an Oh Henry! candy bar.